grscheller/dtools-fp/README.md

-# Developer Tools - Python Functional Programming (FP)
+# Developer Tools - Pythonic Functional Programming

 Functional programming tools which endeavor to be Pythonic.